alphonse92/vplplusplus_jlib/README.md

 2. MOODLE_USER_ID: moodle user id of the class that are being tested by Jlib.
 3. API_URL: the url of VPL api
 4. API_TOKEN:  client JWT token for Vpl Jlib, see the administrator guide for the VPL api.
+5. VPL_PLUS_PLUS_PROJECT_ID: This parameter is required, it will be used if vpl cant compile the tests.

 ## Parameters